kjames2001/My-PORTABLE-PVE-setup/README.md

 ```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/kjames2001/proxmoxHelper/main/ct/kodi-v1.sh)"
 ```
+I only changed unprivileged lxc to privileged lxc for better compatibility, every other setting was default.
 ### Setup audio

 To get audio output through the hdmi port, run the following commands in the lxc console: